TL;DR

 A premature diagnosis of a serious illness is emotionally devastating.
 But the financial shockwaves that follow can be just as destructive, creating a lifetime of costs that can dismantle a family's financial foundations.

 Our £4.2 million figure isn't hyperbole.
-It's a conservative estimate of the potential cumulative financial impact on an individual in their 40s or 50s who is forced to stop working due to a critical illness – an event made far more likely by accelerated biological aging.
+It's a conservative estimate of the potential cumulative financial impact on an individual in their 40s or 50s who is forced to stop working due to a critical illness – an event made far more likely by accelerated biological ageing.

 Let's break down this terrifying number.